The Gwenllian Daffodils at Llangiwg

 great grandfather, Llewelyn Fawr being at Llangiwg in 1217.
 Now we have the opportunity to remember his great granddaughter

 by a strain of daffodils, aptly named "Gwenllian Daffodils".
-At present, six bulbs have been planted in a pot last October and have come to maturity.
+Six of these bulbs were planted around the well in 2014 and have now increased considerably.

 They are exceptionally pretty with a beautiful scent.
-When they have finished flowering, they will be planted at Llangiwg.
+Cynthia Mullan

 As with many ancient churchyards, Llangiwg is a sanctuary for both flora and fauna.
 It